futureofcoding/futureofcoding.org/links.md

     * In 7.1.2 Control in the real world, "Clearly if the progrma is to every run, some control will be needed somewhere because things will have to happen in some order - but this should be nor more our concern than the fact that the changes are elecricity will be needed somewhere."
 Also: The synchrony hypothesis assumes that all finite and stateless computatinos take zero time so its immaterial whether they happen in sequence or in parallel.
     * 7.2.2 Ease of expression, "One possible sittuation of this kind is for derived data which is dependent upon both a series of user inputs over time, and its own previous values."
   * [The Declarative Imperative](http://db.cs.berkeley.edu/papers/sigrec10-declimperative.pdf)
+    * seems really similar in goals to Unison.
+I wonder if Paul Chiusano has seen http://boom.cs.berkeley.edu/
   * [Imp Journal](http://scattered-thoughts.net/journal/)

 * http://alarmingdevelopment.org/